iocron/mootools-fxSlide/README.md

 * tabs:true,					// Do you need a Tab-Navigation for your Gallery?
 * buttons:true,					// Do you need a Button-Navigation for your Gallery?
 * imageContainer:"ul",				// Your overall Image Container, e.g. "ul" selects ".fxSlide ul"
-* imageContainerSingle:"li",			// Your Image Containers, e.g. "li" selects ".fxSlide ul li"
+* imageElement:"li",			// Your Image Containers, e.g. "li" selects ".fxSlide ul li"
 * slideEffect:"slide",				// Choose between different Slide Effects ("slide","alpha" or your own one)
 * slideDuration:850,				// The duration of the slide effect
 * slideTransition:false,			// The transition of your slide effect